ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 but there is nothing that prevents use after _dispose_.
 Is an `ObjectDisposedException` that much better than an access violation?
 Due to explicit lifetimes and ownership,
-Rust does not have these kind of errors.
+Rust does not have these kinds of errors.

 A static type system prevents runtime type errors that can occur in a dynamically typed language,